 Some of the most ardent anti-abortion activists that call themselves ‘pro-life’ even support the death penalty and are against programs that promote rehabilitation, independence, and other means of help that would get people out of poverty.
 But Christ was instructional when it came to all of these matters and His Word is recorded in the Gospels for all.

-He makes it clear that capital punishment is a capital crime in the story of A Woman Caught in Adultery (John 8:1-11).
-The scribes and the Pharisees bring the woman who has been caught in the act of adultery to Jesus as a way to test him that they might have some charge to bring against him for violating Mosaic Law should he not have her stoned to death as the law is written.
+He makes it clear that capital punishment is a capital crime in the story of A Woman Caught in Adultery (Joh 8:1-11).
+The Scribes and the Pharisees bring the woman who has been caught in the act of adultery to Jesus as a way to test him that they might have some charge to bring against him for violating Mosaic Law should he not have her stoned to death as the law is written.

 When confronted, Jesus replies “Let him who is without sin among you be the first to throw a stone at her.”
 Knowing that they are all with sin and that this is impossible, they all leave…one by one, beginning with the eldest.
 Jesus asks her, “Has no one condemned you?”
 Which she replies, “No one, Lord.”